 Dump trucks have been around for nearly 100 years.
 When they were first conceived, they didn’t even have a motor.
 Now, dump trucks are loaded with complex machinery and designed to accomplish specific functions in construction.

-If you’ve been researching dump trucks to add to your fleet, looking to become an owner/operator or to gain a better understanding of your construction supply chain, this guide to the different types of dump trucks will help you understand the unique features and functions of each.
-This article will focus on dump truck types in the US and include the different names used for each truck type.
+If you’ve been researching dump trucks to add to your fleet, looking to become an owner/operator or to gain a better understanding of your construction supply chain, this guide to the different types of dump trucks and kinds of construction trucks will help you understand the unique features and functions of each.
+This article will focus on dump truck types in the US and include the different names of trucks used for each truck type.

 What All Dump Trucks Have in Common